ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 *Examples:*

-Show related posts, using all the settings set in the YARPP settings page:
+Show related posts, using all the settings set on the YARPP settings page:

 `<?php yarpp_related(); ?>`

-Each of these functions will default to using the settings set in your the YARPP settings page, but can be customized.
+Each of these functions will default to using the settings set on the YARPP settings page, but can be customized.
 For example:

 <code>
 yarpp_related(